 - Any significant interpretations of the framework (particularly for contractual frameworks where contract terms may be ambiguous)

-Going concern considerations differ for special purpose frameworks.
-The going concern basis may not be relevant — for example, financial statements prepared on a tax basis for a partnership that is dissolving, or statements prepared on a liquidation basis.
+Going concern considerations differ for special-purpose frameworks.
+The going concern basis may not be relevant.
+FS prepared on a tax basis for a partnership that is dissolving, or statements prepared on a liquidation basis, are common examples.
 The auditor must evaluate whether the going concern basis is relevant to the specific framework and adapt procedures accordingly.
 When going concern is not relevant, the auditor adapts the report to remove or modify going concern references in the management and auditor responsibilities descriptions.

-A common misconception is that special purpose engagements are "lighter" audits.
+A common misconception is that SPF engagements are “lighter” audits.
 They are not.
 ISA 200 requires compliance with all relevant ISAs.
-The auditor performs risk assessment (ISA 315), determines materiality (ISA 320), designs responses (ISA 330), and performs all other applicable procedures.
-What changes is the framework against which the financial statements are evaluated, not the rigour of the audit process.
+The auditor still performs risk assessment (ISA 315), still determines materiality (mat, ISA 320) at planning materiality (PM) level, still designs responses (ISA 330), and still performs every other applicable procedure.
+What changes is the framework against which the FS are evaluated, not the rigour of the audit process.

-ISA 800 (Revised) requires the auditor's report to include an Emphasis of Matter paragraph that:
+ISA 800 (Revised) requires the auditor’s report to include an Emphasis of Matter (EOM) paragraph that:

-- Alerts users that the financial statements are prepared in accordance with a special purpose framework
+- Alerts users that the FS are prepared in accordance with a special-purpose framework

-- Refers to the note in the financial statements that describes the framework
+- Refers to the note in the FS that describes the framework

-- States that the financial statements may not be suitable for another purpose
+- States that the FS may not be suitable for another purpose

-This EOM paragraph is mandatory even when the auditor is satisfied with the financial statements — it is not an expression of doubt but a contextual alert.
+This EOM paragraph is mandatory even when the auditor is satisfied with the FS.
+It is not an expression of doubt but a contextual alert.
 The paragraph may also include a statement restricting distribution or use of the report to the intended users.

-For many special purpose engagements, the auditor's report should include a restriction on distribution.
-If the financial statements are prepared solely for bank covenant compliance, the report should state that it is intended only for the entity and the bank and should not be distributed to other parties.
-This protects both the auditor and users who might inappropriately rely on financial statements prepared under a framework not designed for their needs.
+For many SPF engagements, the auditor’s report should include a restriction on distribution.
+If the FS are prepared solely for bank covenant compliance, the report should state that it is intended only for the entity and the bank and should not be distributed to other parties.
+This protects both the auditor and users who might inappropriately rely on FS prepared under a framework not designed for their needs.

 The full report follows ISA 700’s structure with modifications: